abinavseelan/introduction-to-redux/README.md

 Repository for the `Introduction to Redux` talk given at Saltside, Bangalore on 11th August, 2017

+## Slides

+The slides for the talk are available at http://slides.com/abinavseelan/deck#/

 ## Walkthrough

 A run-down of the talk, the exercises and the solutions are discussed in the [Wiki](https://github.com/abinavseelan/introduction-to-redux/wiki)